 National Accreditation is a process through which child care programs voluntarily meet specific standards that are above the state’s minimum to receive endorsement from a professional agency.
 Some organizations that have awarded national accreditation to child care providers in our area are:

-Texas Rising Star (TRS) providers voluntarily meet requirements that exceed the Texas Workforce Commission child care minimum licensing standards for health and safety, group size, child/staff ratios, caregiver training, and age-appropriate curricula and activities for child care facilities.
+Texas Rising Star (TRS) Providers voluntarily meet requirements that exceed the state’s minimum licensing standards for health and safety, group size, child/staff ratios, caregiver training, and age-appropriate curricula and activities for child care facilities.

-TRS providers are denoted as two, three or four star providers.
-Four star providers meet the highest level of quality criteria established by the Texas Workforce Commission at the time of TRS certification.
+TRS providers are denoted as two, three or four-star providers.
+Four-star providers met the highest level of quality criteria established by the Texas Workforce Commission at the time of TRS certification